League of Ireland Premier Division: Consolidation and Dublin revival (1990s and 2000s)

-During the second half of the decade a number of Premier Division clubs suffered financial difficulties.
-During the 2005 season Shamrock Rovers entered into examinership and it was revealed that the club had debts of nearly €3 million.
+Financial instability became a recurring theme during the second half of the decade.
+Shamrock Rovers entered examinership in 2005 after it was revealed that the club had debts of nearly €3 million.
 It was also discovered that Rovers were not paying PAYE and PRSI taxes.
-As a result of these financial irregularities, Rovers were deducted eight points.
-This ultimately resulted in the club being relegated to the First Division after they lost the relegation/promotion playoff to Dublin City.
+As a result of these financial irregularities, they were deducted eight points, ultimately resulting in the club being relegated to the First Division after they lost the relegation/promotion playoff to Dublin City.
 This was the first time Rovers' senior team had dropped out of the top level of the Republic of Ireland football league system since the club had joined the League of Ireland in 1922–23.

 During the 2006 season the Revenue Commissioners took High Court action and threatened to have Shelbourne wound up after the club failed to pay more than €104,000 in outstanding taxes.
-Shelbourne also struggled to pay its players during the season.
-Despite winning the title Shelbourne were subsequently demoted to the First Division due to their financial difficulties.
+Shelbourne also struggled to pay their players during the season.
+Despite winning the title, Shelbourne were subsequently demoted to the First Division due to their financial difficulties.
 Midway through the season Dublin City also went out of business and withdrew from the league, unable to complete the season.

 During the 2008 season both Cork City and Drogheda United were deducted ten points after going into administration.

 Following the conclusion of the 2009 season both Derry City and Cork City were expelled from the League of Ireland.
 Derry City were accused of making extra payments to players using unofficial secondary contracts.
 This was against league rules which placed limits on the amount clubs could spend on players' wages.
 Cork City had been in serious financial difficulties for several seasons and its holding company was eventually wound up by the High Court.
-However both clubs were effectively reformed and were subsequently allowed to join the 2010 First Division.
+However, both clubs were effectively reformed and subsequently allowed to join the 2010 First Division.
+These crises prompted reforms to licensing and financial regulation within the league.